-The script was somehow spirited north to Villa de Branciforte, a community of retired Spanish soldiers and their families who had settled in the area now known as East Santa Cruz.
-The first and only known performance of the play is said to have taken place there sometime between 1796 and 1821.
+The script was somehow spirited north to the Villa de Branciforte, a community of retired Spanish soldiers, Los Voluntarios de Cataluñia, and their families who had settled in the area now known as East Santa Cruz.
+The first and only known performance of the play is said to have taken place there sometime between 1796 and 1802.
 The handwritten manuscript made its way from the hands of Francisco Rodriguez, a rancher, to General Mariano Vallejo, to historian Herbert H. Bancroft in 1875.
-It was subsequently stored in the Bancroft Collection at UC Berkeley, where it remained undisturbed until rediscovered, historicized and transcribed by Dr. Pedro García-Caro (UO, Romance Languages & Latin American Studies).
-This winter, the annotated text is slated for publication by Arte Público Press.
+It was subsequently stored in the Bancroft Collection at UC Berkeley, where it remained undisturbed until rediscovered, historicized and transcribed by Dr. Pedro García-Caro (UO, Romance Languages & Director of Latin American Studies).
+Dr. García-Caro’s annotated text was recently published by Arte Público Press.

 Set in Madrid, TRICKS TO INHERIT can be described as a Spanish Enlightenment comedy.
 Its characters owe their formation to commedia dell’arte but the play is more sophisticated, particularly as it presents strong-willed women who are intellectual equals to the men at all levels of society.